Coxxs/font-replacer.user.js/README.md

 Replace fonts hard coded in CSS by websites.

-**You have to edit this userscript and input the font you want to replace (or change replace rules).**
+**You have to edit this userscript and set the font you want to replace (or change replace rules).**

 By default, it will replace common Simplified Chinese fonts to "Source Han Sans SC"